Key Performance Indicators

 |1: Economic Growth|

-The significant increase in new loans approved during FY2017 is caused by the low interest rate environment and clients’ needs to stabilize their debt service requirements over time.
+The significant increase in new loans approved during FY2019 is caused by the low interest rate environment and clients’ needs to stabilize their debt service requirements over time.
+This program will continue to allow the statewide business base to expand, allowing job growth and steadily increasing assessed values so long as the AIDEA Revolving Fund continues to grow apace.

 Target #3: Review and authorize marijuana licenses for qualified persons and entities.